cube-soft/cube.pdf/Applications/Editor/Readme.md

 ## History

+* 2021-11-19 version 1.6.2
+    - Fix problems with thumbnails not being displayed when adding image files.
+    - Update PDFium to Chromium 96 compatible.
 * 2021-10-26 version 1.6.1
     - Fix to preserve nested outlines when merging PDFs.
     - Fix the update notification program.